marcosrachid/java8_ocp_study/README.md

 The Files helper's "isReadable()" and "isExecutable()" methods to check file accessibility.

+The Files helper's "getLastModifiedTime(Path) throws IOException" and "setLastModifiedTime(Path, FileTime) throws IOException" methods are respectively a method which returns a FileTime object (with the possibility to execute "toMillis()" method to get epoch time) and a method for updating the last-modified date/time.
+Both of these methods have the ability to throw a checked IOException when the file is accessed or modified.

+The Files helper's "getOwner(Path) throws IOException" and "setOwner(Path, UserPrincipal) throws IOException" methods are respectively a method which returns an instance of UserPrincipal that represent the owner of the file within the file system and a method for updating file owner.
+Not that the operating system may intervene when you try to modifify the owner of a file and block the operation.
+Bothe "getOwner()" and "setOwner()" can throw the checked exception IOException in case of any issue accessing or modifying the file.

 Comparison fo legacy File and NIO.2 methods

 Legacy Method | NIO.2 Method